PrtmPhlp/DSBMobile/README.md

-This project is dedicated to fetching already existent representation plans, processing them further with sorting mechanisms and abbreviation replacements and visualizing them on a outsourced Next / Static Website.
+This project is dedicated to fetching already existent representation plans, processing them further with sorting mechanisms and abbreviation replacements and visualizing them on a outsourced Next.js / Static Website.
 This Project is highly personalized to the Website system [DSBMobile](https://www.dsbmobile.de/) and Layout scheme [DAVINCI](https://davinci.stueber.de/) by [Stübner Systems](https://www.stueber.de/)
 The following process should be achieved:

 1. Auth through API